North American Life

-The North American Life Assurance Company, commonly known as North American Life, was an insurance company headquartered in Toronto, Ontario.
+The North American Life Assurance Company, commonly known as North American Life, was an insurance company headquartered in Newtonbrook, Toronto, Ontario.

 In 1995, it was one of the largest mutual insurance companies in North America with US$4.48 billion in assets before merging with The Manufacturers Life Insurance Company to form Manulife Financial the following year.

 History

 Nineteenth century

 Following the defeat of the Liberal government in the federal election of 1878, the outgoing prime minister Alexander Mackenzie moved from Ottawa to Toronto.
 The following year, Mackenzie's friends endeavored to find him employment and decided to sponsor the incorporation of an insurance company.
-On January 4, 1881, The North American Life Assurance Company was incorporated in Toronto with Mackenzie serving as its first president and George William Allan, a Conservative, as vice-president.
+The company was formed on 15 May 1879, when the "Act to incorporate the 'North American Mutual Life Assurance Company' " received royal assent.
+Mackenzie served as its first president and George William Allan, a Conservative, as vice-president.
 Apart from Allan, virtually all of the company's founding members were Liberal luminaries, among them Donald Alexander Macdonald, Edward Blake, George Brown, Richard John Cartwright, and OIiver Mowat.
 From its inception, the company was national in scope, having agents in all provinces by 1882.
 Mackenzie served as president until 1892, though for the last few years he was inactive.
 He was succeeded by John L. Blaikie.

 Early management of the company was decentralized and vested in five standing committees with a board of twenty-five members.
 In the first three months following its founding, the company issued 1,131 policies worth a total of $416,634, and by 1900 had 17,402 policies in force for a total value of $25,575,142.